dendronhq/dendron-site/vault/dendron.rfc.35-easier-schemas.md

 A big user pain piont is that if something is wrong with a schema, it can be quite difficult to figure out why.
 The above commands should help with generating working schemas from the start, but in the case of when a user wants to modify and enhance their schemas, this remains a problem.

 One way to improve the experience would be to reduce the turnaround time between modifying a schema and testing if it's working.
 There are several ways we can improve on this:
-- Remove need to reload workspace after updating schema (TODO: check if this was checked in already)
+- Remove need to reload workspace after updating schema (this is already being tracked in our backlog)
+- Improve the "schema malformed" error message - can we at the very least point to which schema file is causing the problem?

+    ![](https://org-dendron-public-assets.s3.amazonaws.com/images/rfc-35-error-1.png)

-- Create a new command called 'Test Schema'.
+- _(lower priority)_ Create a new command called 'Test Schema'.
 Running this while having `languages.schema.yml` would return back a summary with the notes in the workspace currently matching the schema(s).
 (This is similar to the feedback we get in lookup with the icons, but would be more direct)
-- Improve the "schema malformed" error message - can we at the very least point to which schema file is causing the problem?

-    ![](https://org-dendron-public-assets.s3.amazonaws.com/images/rfc-35-error-1.png)

 - _(lower priority)_ When a note is created that has a schema template applied, show an information message informing the user which schema definition caused the application of the template.
 Often times, I find myself doing code lookup to figure out how a schema template is working (this isn't that difficult, but it would be faster if a user is aware of why a template is getting applied).

 ### Tradeoffs